corpun logoWorld Corporal Punishment Research

 "Before we paddle any student, we prefer to have the parent's permission to do so."
 The form for granting this permission says "Yes, ________________________may be paddled if s/he earns a paddling by misbehaving".
 This has to be signed by the student as well as the parent.
 This is the handbook for grades 7 through 12; the book for K-6 has an identical page.

-The 2017/18 handbook stipulated that a student would be sent home for the rest of the day if he or she could not be paddled, but the 2018/19 handbook provides that the student will receive one day of in-school suspension for each swat (up to three) that otherwise would have been administered.
+The 2017/18 handbook stipulated that a student would be sent home for the rest of the day if he or she could not be paddled, but the 2018/19 handbook said the student would receive one day of in-school suspension for each swat (up to three) that otherwise would have been administered.
+The latest version is silent on what happens in such a case.

 Stats: During 2013/14, 41 boys and 2 girls received swats at Midland High School.